PatrykCzapla/HTML_CSS/README.md

-HTML & CSS - task from laboratory at MiNI faculty of Warsaw University of Technology
+HTML & CSS - tasks from laboratory at MiNI faculty of Warsaw University of Technology